brnsampson/optional/README.md

 world project without needing any complicated additional libraries involved.
 Don't get me wrong, Cobra and Viper are super powerful and well maintained, but 98% of the time I only really want one command per executable and every time I touch Cobra or Viper I spend at least half an hour reading through documentation.
-Why bother for the vast majority of my work what just involves [stupid things](https://github.com/brnsampson/go-partyparrot) like a slack-bot to render text as [party parrots](https://cultofthepartyparrot.com/)?
+Why bother for the vast majority of my public work just involves [stupid things](https://github.com/brnsampson/go-partyparrot) like a slack-bot to render text as [party parrots](https://cultofthepartyparrot.com/)?

 Note that while this looks like a lot of code for what it does, it does have a good set of functionality for a small project: